Eating Well After a Stroke

 (1) Eat a variety of foods each day

 Because no single food can provide our bodies with all of the nutrients we need for good health, choose a variety of foods each day.
-Incorporating a variety of foods as suggested by the MyPyramid Food Guide Pyramid is a great way to get started.
+Incorporating a variety of foods as suggested by the MyPlate Food Guide is a great way to get started.

 (2) Eat a rainbow of colorful foods at each meal

 In order to reap the health-protective nutrients found in fruits and vegetables, its important to choose a variety of colorful foods at each meal.
 Go for a rainbow approach by choosing an array of fruits, vegetables and legumes – dark reds, oranges, vibrant yellows, deep greens, blues and purples.
 By choosing a rainbow of color you'll be sure to take in a wide range of nutrients.